Zenoll

 1. The Data Feedback Loop: From Send to Reply

 This is the most basic loop, but most teams still get it wrong.
-It's not just about tracking open and reply rates.
-It's about segmenting your data to find micro-trends.
+It is not just about tracking open and reply rates.
+It is about segmenting your data to find micro-trends.
+You should always be testing subject lines, value propositions, and email length.
+Every email send should be an experiment designed to answer a specific question about your market's preferences.

 2. The Qualitative Feedback Loop: From Reply to Meeting

 The replies you get are a goldmine of qualitative data.
 Your sales reps are on the front lines hearing objections and the language of your prospects every day.
+This intelligence must be codified.
+A weekly messaging sync allows your team to discuss what prospects are actually saying and use those insights to refine the next week's copy.
+You are tuning the system based on the market's response.

 3. The Revenue Feedback Loop: From Meeting to Closed-Won

-The Takeaway: Treat Your Outbound System Like a Product
+Treating Your Outbound System Like a Product